 - Congestion, coughing, or wheezing

 Symptoms of toxic stress vary widely from person to person.
 From headaches to hypertension, each of us will show signs of stress differently, depending upon our genetic weaknesses and the nature of the toxins we are burdened with.
-Ignoring these signs will cause stressed organs to become diseased, resulting in a dramatic reduction in health, wellbeing, and longevity.
+Ignoring these signs will cause stressed organs to become diseased, dramatically reducing health, wellbeing, and longevity.

 The Difference Between a Detox and a Cleanse

 A cleanse may not require doctor supervision (which is why many people resort to cleanses), but they may inadvertently harm delicate systems.
-The GI tract, for example, is a delicate ecosystem comprised of many kinds of bacteria.
-When people unknowingly use a cleanse to clean out their colon, they don’t realize that they may be clearing out some good bacteria, altering the delicate ecosystem, and ultimately making themselves even more sick.
+The GI tract, for example, is a delicately balanced ecosystem comprised of many kinds of bacteria.
+When people unknowingly use a cleanse to clean out their colon, they don’t realize that they may be clearing out some good bacteria, altering the delicate ecosystem, and ultimately making themselves even sicker.

 It is important to note that not everyone is ready for a detox.
-In some cases, other factors (such as hormonal imbalances, gut health, food allergies, or stress) need to be addressed prior to undergoing a detoxification protocol.
+In some cases, other factors (such as hormonal imbalances, gut health, food allergies, or stress) must be addressed before undergoing a detoxification protocol.
 Learn more about these factors here: 6 Reasons Not to Detox.

 The Wellness Way Approach to Detoxification

 At The Wellness Way, our doctors take a comprehensive approach to detoxification, looking at the body from a vitalistic standpoint.
-Each organ and system in the body affects one another, much like a Swiss watch.
+Like a Swiss watch, each organ and system in the body affects one another.
 Based on an individual’s whole health picture, our doctors will tailor a detox protocol designed to boost the eliminative capacity of the liver, intestines, kidneys, lungs, and skin with a specialized diet and supportive customized nutritional therapies.
-This comprehensive approach prevents the unwanted side effects common to other fasting or detoxing protocols, and instead creates a powerful health recovery event.
+This comprehensive approach prevents the unwanted side effects common to other fasting or detoxing protocols and creates a powerful health recovery event.